 Seeing the crew worrying about their project, willing to shoot the movie themselves – that’s not a common thing to happen in entertainment.
 No wonder the fans of the series managed to raise almost $6 million and saw the movie made.

 Note how clearly all the rewards are communicated.
 If you want to motivate patrons to donate, choose the same path and state clearly what you can give to each patron.

 Crowdfunding has been going strong for the last couple of years.
 However, with a large number of projects posted on Kickstarter and Indiegogo every day, a business owner has to go the extra mile in order to stand out.

 Videos are a solid addition to a successful crowdfunding campaign.
 If you’re looking for a team of professionals to help you out with a shoot, Xplai is happy to present your project to the world.
 We’re an ambitious video production company, with a wide range of products for startups.
-We’ll appreciate your vision and capture this passion on camera.
+If you need some crowdfunding video services don’t hesitate to contact us!
+We’ll appreciate your vision and capture this passion on the camera.